-If you're using a weighbridge for trade, it must be a type approved by Trading Standards.
+If you're using a weighbridge for trade purposes, it must be approved by Trading Standards and comply with the below requirements.

 Approved types of weighbridges